 But aside from enjoying the views, aim to arrive at the Royal Entrance of Palace Square by 11:55 am.
 For more than 100 years, a Changing of the Guards ceremony has taken place there.

 But even if you don’t arrive in time for the changing of the guards, a visit to Palace Square is a wonderful activity to do when visiting Monaco on a budget.

 When you think of Monaco, what comes to mind?

-Monaco is built up along a small slice of Mediterranean coast.
+Monaco sits along a small slice of the Mediterranean coast.
 But what it lacks in size it more than makes up for in packing its harbor with multi-million dollar yachts.

 7. Japanese Garden